youdie323323/starve-deobfuscator/README.md

 `npx tsx deobfuscator`

 its not work if lapa update obfuscator, you can open issue if this deobfuscator not work.
+maybe its work with taming & devast but i not sure its work